Mosqlimate-project/sprint-template/scores/scores.md

 All teams used tools for visualization and data provided by the Mosqlimate platform for comparing arbovirus forecasting experiments:

-All teams used tools for visualization and data provided by the Mosqlimate platform for comparing arbovirus forecasting experiments:
 • climatic, demographic and case open datasets: https://api.mosqlimate.org/datastore/